vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/availability.md

     but there might be some requests in flight during the shutdown event.

-    Your application design should accomodate for such transient failures.
+    Your application design should accommodate for such transient failures.

 1. Let your load test complete,